jrcichra/rpi-zfs-root/README.md

 Next we need to tell the initramfs what to do.
 This is done in cmdline.txt.
 Here's mine:
 `net.ifnames=0 dwc_otg.lpm_enable=0 console=serial0,115200 console=tty1 root=ZFS=rastank/ubuntu rootfstype=zfs elevator=noop rootwait fixrtc plymouth.enable=0 zfs.zfs_arc_max=67108864`

-You can copy this overtop of your existing cmdline.txt.
+You can copy this over top of your existing cmdline.txt.
 We're telling initramfs that our root volume is of type zfs and is the dataset rastank/ubuntu (or whatever you called it)

 `reboot`.
 After a few minutes of it complaining about a missing file in /tmp, which has few hits on Google, it should continue the boot process and give a prompt + ssh access.
+If you figure this out please open an issue or PR this guide.

 If you do `df -h` you should see your new rootfs as the zfs dataset name:
 ```